-This course is designed for graduates of quantitative disciplines who want to kick-start a career in actuary.
+This course is designed for graduates of quantitative disciplines who want to kick-start a career in Actuarial Science.
 It provides a solid foundation in statistics, financial mathematics, economics and business finance.
 Upon completion of the course, your knowledge and skills could be applied to a range of industries in the financial services such as insurance, pensions, healthcare, banking, investment and risk assessment.

 You will be equipped with mathematical and statistical knowledge and problem-solving skills to help businesses and institutions evaluate the long-term financial implications of the decisions they make.
 You will also have the opportunity to undertake a minor dissertation involving the study of a number of problems specific to the insurance and financial sector.